My Firsts: Jane Weaver

 I worked at the local supermarket on the checkout every Saturday.
 It was before digital tills and you had to input all the prices in with these big metal heavy buttons.
 It was hard work and seemed to take ages.
 You got hauled in to the boss’ office if your end of day total was under or sometimes over.
 There was a group of women who had progressed from till operators and promoted to customer service.
 Some of them were nice, but some thought they were so cool and loved shouting at you if you did something wrong.

-First car you owned?
+First car you owed?

 I bought a VW Campervan when I was 19 for £800.
 It was the time of free festivals and the travelling scene.
 I went everywhere in it.
 It had a little cooker and double bed so it served me well at various festivals like Glastonbury, Reading, plus the notorious Castlemorton Common Festival rave in 1992.
 I even got to drive George Clinton around Manchester in it once after a gig.
 He got in and insisted I find ice cream for him.
 He loved it even though his tour manager was freaking out.